256dpi/naos/README.md

 - HTTP/WS-Server (Channel)
 - HTTP/WS-Client (Reverse-Channel)
 - Serial (Channel)
-- OSC (Transport) [deprecated]
+- OSC (Transport)
 - Relay (Channel, Reverse-Channel)

 *Link: physical/network interface · Channel: bidirectional session layer · Transport: routed or brokered messaging*

 ## Quickstart

 The following steps illustrate how you can get started with NAOS.
-We will guide you through installation, project setup and flashing.
+We will guide you through installation, project setup, and flashing.

 ### Installation